 Designed to provide officers with the knowledge to recognize distinct differences between interviews and interrogations.
-Legal issues and how to obtain truth from suspects, witnesses and victims will also be covered. (pass/no pass grading) (not degree applicable)
+Covers legal issues and how to obtain truth from suspects, witnesses and victims. (pass/no pass grading) (not degree applicable)

 ADMJ 0636.
-Basic Traffic Collision Investigation Unit: 1
+Basic Traffic Collision Investigation

+Unit: 1